JamesKirk11/obs_tools/README.md

 Astropy
 Matplotlib

+If using ds9_finder_tool.py:
-DS9 (if using finding chart tool) v7.4 for full compatibility
+DS9 v7.4+ for full compatibility
+Astroquery